iamshadmirza/Hashnode-Blog-Backup/ckjcomnzl0eoglvs173mb7wmg.md

 My college was situated in Lucknow city and there was an ongoing project of Lucknow Metro at that time.
 The government website sucked and I decided to make an app for the same.

 The app had station info, maps, and a fair calculator.
 It was also able to print the route back and forth on the screen.
 To make this basic app a little interesting, I stored the station data on firebase and added authentication.
-Once saved, the user can save a few routes for a quick view.
+Once logged in, the user can save a few routes for a quick view.
 That was all.
 The goal was to show that I know how to use firebase and build an app.

 I was excited after building this since this was my first real project so I recorded a video and posted it on my WhatsApp status.
 Someone took that video and sent it to his friend in Bangalore and I got a call for an interview.
 I came to Bangalore, gave the interview, and got the job 🎉.
 All thanks to [Bucky Roberts](https://twitter.com/bucky_roberts) Sir 🙏

-My friends who came here 3 months ago are still searching for a job and will keep searching for 6 more months.
+My friends who came here 3 months ago were still searching for jobs and will keep searching for 6 more months.
 If we look now, staying back was a good idea.

 There is one little catch here, this is an early-stage startup with no funding so my salary was really low, I was hardly able to afford my living there.
 I have heard that startups don't really pay for 3 months (or at all) but that was a chance I was willing to take.

 Since the pay was low and few of my friends were already placed in MNCs on much higher packages.
 Everyone I knew from friends to family suggested to not go for a startup and apply at MNC instead.
-My father said "Do what you feel is good for you" and that was quite relieving.
+My father said **"Do what you feel is good for you"** and that was quite relieving.

-I thought the worst case could be I won't get paid for a year while keep working and I will have to start fresh next year with no proof of experience.
+I thought the worst case could be I won't get paid for a year while keep working and I will have to start fresh next year with no proof of any experience.
 I was 23 and losing one year was a risk that I can take.
-I was confident that as long as I know how to code, I can do something about my career even.
+I was confident that as long as I know how to code, I can do something about my career.
 I took my chances and joined this startup on October 22, 2018.
 The actual rollercoaster begins from here 🎢.

 ## The Startup Experience